Updated August 2020

 Following Cozy Powell's departure, drummer Mac Poole who was from a Birmingham group called "The Hush" was brought in as a replacement but Young Blood continued for only a short time after this and had disbanded by 1969.
 Pete Ball re-joined Cozy Powell when he became a member of the Ace Kefford Stand along with his brother Denny Ball.

-Pete Ball still has many happy memories of the group saying; "Young Blood was fun for years for us, many good memories like two years in Germany and Turkey.
+Pete Ball had many happy memories of the group saying; "Young Blood was fun for years for us, many good memories like two years in Germany and Turkey.
 Imagine Cozy in Diyabakir, East Turkey for two months - he was nuts, but huge fun!"
 Pete passed away in South Africa in 2019.

 Ken Price eventually lived his dream and ran a pub in the Canary Isles, but sadly passed away a few years ago.
-Pete Ball and Chris Moore are today both living in Johannesburg, South Africa where they continue to play and perform.
-Roy Black moved to Spain where he now lives in the Costa del Sol and is in his own words "still plonking away on the bass".
+Chris Moore lives in Johannesburg, South Africa where he continues to play and perform.
+Roy Black moved to Spain in the Costa del Sol where he was in his own words "still plonking away on the bass".
 Sadly he passed away recently while on a visit to the UK.